-If you were in an accident tomorrow, would someone be able to find your important papers?
-Bills, safety deposit boxes, bank statements, investments, mortgages, other important documents... it's not always easy to sort everything out if you haven't kept an up-to-date inventory of everything you own.
+If you were in an accident tomorrow, would someone be able to find your important papers and sort out your affairs?
+Bills, safety deposit boxes, bank statements, investments, mortgages, other important documents... it's not always easy to sort things out if you haven't kept an up-to-date inventory of everything you own.

 What's in an inventory?